-What approach of the mind and heart might serve the master well?
+What should the attitude of our mind and heart be to serve the master well?
 In 2 Kings 5 we read that Naaman was a leader of leaders.
 He had organized great conquests.
-Then a detour occurred in his life toward a dead end.
+Then a detour occurred in his life that would lead to a dead end.
 He got leprosy, the cancer diagnosis of the day.
-Naaman over coming reluctance He was counseled to visit the prophet Elisha and, indeed, expended the effort to travel to the prophet’s home.
-Naaman sent a servant ahead to announce his arrival and expected Elisha would be fully attentive to him as a person of great renown.
-Elisha did not come out to meet him, but did give instructions to go to the Jordan and wash there seven times.
-Naaman was incensed.
+Naaman was counseled to visit the prophet Elisha.
+Overcoming his reluctance, he expended the effort to travel to the prophet’s home.
+Naaman sent a servant ahead to announce his arrival and expected that Elisha would be fully attentive to him as a person of great renown.
+Elisha, however, did not come out to meet him.
+He simply sent instructions for Naaman to go to the Jordan and wash there seven times.

-The prophet would not honor him with a meeting, the Jordan was dirty and the assignment made no logical sense.
-Naaman stormed off.
-If the prophet had instructed Naaman to do some great exploit, he would have done it.
-But why should the great leader humble himself to that extent?
-However, Naaman’s attendants reasoned he had nothing to lose.
-Naaman did humble himself and was healed.
-Healed of his affliction of the flesh and of the proud spirit.
 What can we learn from this?
-If we humble ourselves, to give ourselves over to the Lord to do whatever He asks, the Lord can do amazing things.
+If we humble ourselves and give ourselves over to the Lord to do whatever He asks, the Lord can do amazing things.
 He will work in us and through us to multiply our efforts to accomplish anything he puts on our hearts.
 We have a big God.
-We can take on assignments that are a big deal—assignments that are one or more rungs above where we can reach in the flesh so we know the Lord is involved.
-Mission is about what the Holy Spirit is doing through us, but we must humble ourselves and give Him the space for full control.
-One way to react is to register or login at Journey.
+We can take on assignments that are a big deal—assignments that are one or more rungs above what we can reach in the flesh, so we know the Lord is involved.

 Founder & Chief Innovation Officer